-approximate methods being used by other researchers for solving such problems.
+This work deals with a method of computation of eigenvalues of flexural vibrations of a circular plate with translational edge supported and resting on Winkler foundation using specifically written MATLAB code. computed numerical results are presented in a tabular format to enable estimating the accuracy of approximate methods being used by other researchers for solving such problems.
 Twodimensional plots of eigenvalues are drawn for a wide range of translational and foundation stiffness ratios facilitating their use in design.
-It has been observed that the eigenvalues remain constant without change only in a limited range of constraints (0 to 10) specific to each vibration mode and then steeply increase with increasing values of foundation ultimately converging to a constant value.
+From the numerical and graphical results presented in this paper, it can be easily observed that the eigenvalues remain constant only for a limited range of constraints specific to each vibration mode and then steeply increase with the increasing values of foundation stiffness ultimately converging towards a constant value.
 It is also observed that the influence of foundation stiffness ratio on eigenvalues is more predominant than that of translational stiffness ratio.
-The effects of various parameters such as translational stiffness, foundation stiffness and Poisson ratio parameters on natural frequencies of the plate with elastic edge and resting on elastic foundation are studied in detail.